Glossary

 Accounts Payable

-A type of short-term debt, accounts payable are amounts a business owes - bills from suppliers for goods or services purchased on credit.
-Accounts Payable is classified as a Current Liability because the obligation is generally due within 12 months from the initial transaction date.
+A type of short-term debt representing amounts a business owes to suppliers for goods or services purchased on credit.
+Accounts payable are classified as a Current Liability on the balance sheet because the obligation is typically due within 12 months from the date of the initial transaction.

 Accounts Receivable